jcs-custom/jcs-appimage-installer/Law Faculty/README.md

 Wait until the process finishes.

 5. Restart your computer so your desktop environment recognizes Flatpak integration.
-6. Open Firefox browser to download our installer from our release page and save it to your Downloads folder.
+6. Open Firefox browser to download your choice of installer from our release page and save it to your Downloads folder.
 7. Right-click the downloaded AppImage file, go to Properties/Permissions, and check the box to make it executable (or run `chmod +x` on the file).
 8. Double-click the AppImage to start the installer.
 9. The installer will automatically check the system and install the applications and it's dependency necessary.